Polls open in Greece’s first election since international bailout spending controls ended

 In the run-up to the election, Mitsotakis had enjoyed a double-digit lead in opinion polls, but saw that erode following a rail disaster on Feb.
 28 that killed 57 people after an intercity passenger train was accidentally put on the same rail line as an oncoming freight train.
 It was later revealed that train stations were poorly staffed and safety infrastructure broken and outdated.

 The government was also battered by a surveillance scandal in which prominent Greek politicians, including Androulakis, and journalists discovered spyware on their phones.
-The prime minister said he had not been aware of the tapping of Androulakis’ phone, and that he would not have allowed it had he known.
+The prime minister said he had not been aware of the tapping of Androulakis’ phone, and that he wouldn’t have allowed it had he known.
 But the revelations deepened mistrust among the country’s political parties at a time when consensus may be badly needed.

 Tsipras has campaigned heavily on the rail disaster and wiretapping scandal.